schemathesis/web-api-fuzzing-project/README.md

 It will run all the defined combinations for 30 times and store the artifacts in the `./artifacts` directory.
 The combinations are defined in the `COMBINATIONS` variable in the `run.py` file.
 It excludes combinations that are known to not work for some reason (usually due to fuzzer failures).

-Note, that the `run.py` file does not include the Sentry integration (see below).

 ## Fuzzing targets